hmcts/ops-runbooks/BAIS/ServerAccess.md

 5. Open an RDP window and remote to localhost:33390 for NLE or localhost:33391 for Production.
 An HMCTS account will work here as these machines have been domain joined.

 **Note:** You may need to rest your password if you have never logged into the HMCTS managed domain before.
-This is because the domain was created after the majority of our accounts.
+This is because the domain was created after the majority of HMCTS accounts.